 Summary: This article covers the essentials for executive transition onboarding including how long an executive transition takes along with the steps and practices for supporting the executive.
 Tools are provided including an executive transition onboarding plan, template, roadmap, checklist, pillars, and communications.

-How long an executive transition takes
+How long it takes to onboard an executive

 Executive transition timeline.
 Executive transition plan